manojadams/metaforms-core/README.md

   Contains declarations of basic form grouping controls.

 ### Form stepper (BasicFormStepper)
-  This is another type of form grouping that contains declartions to implement stepper functionalities for your form.
+  This is another type of form grouping that contains declarations to implement stepper functionalities for your form.

 ## How to use
   This library contains abstract declarations and requires the user to implement his own core components.
   - BasicFormControl - for basic components
   - BasicFormGroup - for basic form grouping
   - BasicFormStepper = for stepper functionalities
-  - Write your own classes (typescript) and extend the above controls.
+  - Write your classes (typescript) and extend the above controls.
   - To know details, check the documentation.

-## Implement a `email` control
+## Implement an `email` control
 ````typescript
 class MyFormControl extends CoreFormControl {
   /**